rugbyprof/Mobile-Web-Programming/Program-2B.md

     - Password column added to the table (if yours doesn't have it).
     - When you insert the password, use the MD5 function to hash it.

+Here is a partial example using the md5 function:

 ```sql
 INSERT INTO SomeTable Values('first','last, MD5('password'));
 ```